The Martial Compendium 5E

 Arcane Flourish

-At 18th level, when you use Improved Battle Arcana to replace your third attack to cast a spell of 2nd level or higher, you can combine two spells slots of lower levels to cast that spell.
+At 18th level, when you use Improved Battle Arcana to cast a spell of 2nd level or higher, you may combine two spells slots of lower levels to cast that spell.
 The combined spell slots must be equal or higher than the level of the spell cast this way.

-In addition, when u Action Surge, you immediately recover three levels worth of expanded spell slots, divided as you choose.
+In addition, when you Adrenaline Rush, you immediately recover three levels worth of expended spell slots, divided as you choose.

 Optional Rule: Death Knight